The Virtual Campfire…or how about a little Chicken on a Raft?

 Side by Side - an MP3 for you - Happy Valentine’s Day!

-February 15, 2008 at 6:32 am | In Fun for Your Family, Music for You, kids music | No CommentsTags: Bing Crosby, free mp3, side by side, Valentines Day
+February 15, 2008 at 6:32 am | Posted in Fun for Your Family, kids music, Music for You | 1 Comment

 Here’s a great old tune - “Side by Side” performed by Paul Whiteman and the Rhythm Boys recorded in 1927 and featuring a 24 year old Bing Crosby on vocals.